Yvand/Hugo-EntraCP/content/docs/usage/installation.md

     Add-SPSolution -LiteralPath "C:\YvanData\dev\EntraCP.wsp"
     ```

-1. Navigate to the central administration > Security > Manage farm solutions > click on "azurecpse.wsp" > Deploy solution.
+1. Navigate to the central administration > Security > Manage farm solutions > click on "entracp.wsp" > Deploy solution.
 1. Monitor the deployment of the solution and wait for it to be fully deployed.
 1. Install the features present in the solution